-Ensures teachers understand the requirements of the National Curriculum and supports lesson planning.
-Leads by example by setting high standards in their own teaching;

-- Regularly attends local Science Network Group meetings to keep up-to-date with local and national developments and disseminates this information to staff; - Prepares, organises and leads CPD; - Observes colleagues with a view to identifying the support they need; - Discusses regularly with the Headteacher and science governor the progress of implementing the National Curriculum for science in school; - Monitors and evaluates science provision in the school by conducting regular planning and work scrutiny, 'book looks' with focus children, lesson observations, learning walks and assessment data analysis.
+- ensures teachers understand the requirements of the National Curriculum and supports lesson planning.
+Leads by example by setting high standards in their own teaching; - regularly attends local Science Network Group meetings or relevant training to keep up-to-date with local and national developments and disseminates this information to staff: - prepares, organises and leads CPD; - monitors and evaluates science provision in the school by conducting regular planning and work scrutiny, 'book looks' with focus children, lesson observations, learning walks and assessment data analysis, with a view to identifying the support teachers and pupils need; - writes an action plan that forms part of the SDP and is reviewed annually; - discusses regularly with the Headteacher the progress of implementing the National Curriculum for science in school.